Wonderland murders: Wonderland Gang murders

-Around 3:00 a.m. on July 1, 1981, two days after the robbery, an unknown number of unidentified men entered the Wonderland Avenue townhouse and bludgeoned to death Launius, DeVerell, Miller, and Barbara Richardson (Lind's girlfriend who had been visiting).
+Shortly before 3:00 a.m. on July 1, 1981, two days after the robbery, an unknown number of unidentified men entered the Wonderland Avenue townhouse and bludgeoned Launius, Deverell, Miller, and Barbara Richardson (Lind's girlfriend who had been visiting) to death.
 The weapons used by the killers were believed to be a combination of hammers and metal pipes.

-Richardson's bloodied body was found on the living room floor, beside the couch where she had been sleeping that night.
-Miller was found on her bed, with DeVerell at the foot of the bed in an upright position leaning against the TV stand; a hammer was found on the bed.
+Richardson's bloodied body was found on the living room floor beside the couch where she had been sleeping that night.
+Miller was found on her bed, with Deverell at the foot of the bed in an upright position leaning against the TV stand; one of the murder weapons, a claw-hammer, was found on the bed.
 Launius was found beaten to death on his bed with his gravely injured wife, Susan, beside him on the floor.
 Both bedrooms had been thoroughly searched and ransacked.
-Despite suffering severe brain damage in the attack, Susan ultimately survived and recovered, although she was left with permanent amnesia regarding the night of her attack, had to have part of her skull surgically removed, and lost part of one finger.
+Despite suffering severe brain damage in the attack, Susan ultimately survived and recovered, but she was left with permanent amnesia regarding the night of her attack, had to have part of her skull surgically removed, and lost part of one finger.

-Neither Lind nor McCourt was present during the attack.
-Lind was consuming drugs with a prostitute in a motel and McCourt was at his own home.
+Neither Lind nor McCourt were present during the attack.
+Lind was consuming drugs with a prostitute in a motel, and McCourt was at his own home.
 Lind died of a heroin overdose in 1995, and McCourt died in 2006.

-Although neighbors would later report having heard loud screams around 3:00a.m., no phone calls were placed to the police until 4:00p.m. on July1, over twelve hours later, when furniture movers working at the house next door to the crime scene heard Susan moaning and went to investigate.
-The house was notorious for round-the-clock mayhem and debauchery, and when questioned, neighbors said the Wonderland Gang's drug-fueled parties often included loud, violent screaming and disruptive noise, so when they heard the murders occurring, they simply believed another party was taking place.